codewizwit/codewizwit/README.md

 ---

 ### ⚙️ What I’m Working On: Developing enterprise-scale applications at **Vanguard**
-- Implementing an **Responsible AI Toolkit/ CLI Tool** for better prompt governance and model accountability (Building this @ Vanguard as well as person exploration with [human-in-the-loop](https://github.com/codewizwit/human-in-the-loop))
+- Implementing an **Responsible AI Toolkit/ CLI Tool** for better prompt governance and model accountability (Building this @ Vanguard as well as personal exploration with [human-in-the-loop](https://github.com/codewizwit/human-in-the-loop))
 - Building and shipping scalable micro frontends and services for Vanguard Advice Platforms using Angular, NestJS, Module Federation and AWS
 - Streamlining **developer experience** with **Nx and Github Actions**
 - Exploring human-centered patterns for testing, CI/CD, and team workflows